ParrotSec/documentation/docs/library/helpme.md

 ls (list directory contents)
-cat (concatenate files and print on the standard output) id (print real and effective user and group IDs) ifconfig (configure a network interface) route -n (show/manipulate the IP routing table) ss -ut (show open UDP/TCP sockets)
+cat (concatenate files and print on the standard output) id (print real and effective user and group IDs) ifconfig (configure a network interface, this is not a permanent solution it will be gone on reboot.) route -n (show/manipulate the IP routing table) ss -ut (show open UDP/TCP sockets)